 Discussion Section 6

-The Foundations of Biodynamic Beekeeping includes twelve live video sessions, beginning in late February and ending in late August.
+The Foundations of Biodynamic Beekeeping includes twelve live video sessions, beginning on February 21 and ending on August 15.
 Alex and course participants meet through live, interactive video classes that include:

 - Lectures from Alex to illuminate and clarify the topics of study